ikhvorost/PromiseQ/README.md

 ### Standard API
 Based on JavaScript [Promises/A+](https://promisesaplus.com/) spec and it also includes 5 standard static methods: `Promise.all/all(settled:)`, `Promise.race`, `Promise.resolve/reject`.

-### Suspending
+### Suspension
 It is an additional useful feature to `suspend` the execution of promises and `resume` them later.
-Suspending does not affect the execution of a promise that has already begun it stops execution of next promises.
+Suspension does not affect the execution of a promise that has already begun it stops execution of next promises.

 ### Cancelation
 It is possible to `cancel` all queued promises at all in case to stop an asynchronous logic.
 Cancellation does not affect the execution of a promise that has already begun it cancels execution of the next promises.